Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Of note, ancient as the Chongyang Festival is, it is not as prominent as the other Chinese ancestral festivals on this list.
 While it is still observed in places such as Hong Kong and Taiwan, Chinese communities in Southeast Asia largely do not celebrate this festival.

-Last but not least, Korea and Japan have their own version of Chongyang.
+In addition, Korea and Japan have their own versions of Chongyang.
 In Japan, the day is known as the Chrysanthemum Festival and is celebrated at temples and shrines on the ninth of September.
-Chestnut rice and chestnut mochi are also eaten.
+Chestnut rice and chestnut mochi are eaten.

 Across the sea in Korea, the day is known as Jungyangjeol.
 Here, the day is a celebration of good health, with activities such as mountain hiking and Chrysanthemum appreciation.

 Chrysanthemums are heavily associated with Chongyang because the flower blossoms from July to October i.e. throughout the ninth lunar month.
 Chrysanthemum-made products have also long been recognized for their health-giving properties in East Asia.

 Within Chinese culture, the beautiful bloom is furthermore a symbol of autumn and the flower of the ninth month.